Greg-T8/LearningDotNet/Books/price_development_fundamentals/notes.md

 The following code allocates memory for storing four `string` values.
 It then stores `string` values at index positions 0 to 3.

-**Note:** Don't assume all arrays count from zero.
-The most common type of array in .NET is `szArray`, a single-dimensional zero-indexed array, and these use the normal `[]` syntax.
-However, .NET also has `mdArray`, a multi-dimensional array, and these do not have to start at zero.

 ```cs
 string[] names;                 // This can reference any size array of strings